Whitecat18/Whitecat18/README.md

-## 👨‍💻 Welcome to Smukx's tecky Lair 👨‍💻
+## 👨‍💻 Welcome to Smukx's Tecky Lair 👨‍💻
 👋 Greetings, fellow geeks!
 I'm smukx, a self-proclaimed cyber security ninja 🥷 and AI wizard 🧙‍♂️.
 If you're into hacking, security, and all things tech, you've come to the right place. 🤓

   ## About Me